martinadepretto/spatial_ecology_in-R_2023/README.md

-# spatial_ecology_in-R_2023
-Repo on the course on spatial ecology in R at UNIBO
+# spatial ecology in R

+## Professor
+Duccio Rocchini

+## Main scripts in this report
++ script on population